ORVIETO RETREAT: THE VENUE

 ISTITUTO SAN LODOVICO

-You’ll be staying in the Istituto San Lodovico, a convent with a beautiful garden on the town’s southwestern wall.
+You’ll be staying in the Istituto San Lodovico, a convent with its own grounds on the town’s southwestern wall.
 The Istituto hosts several creative seminars and workshops every year.
 The Istituto San Lodovico is managed by the Sisters of Compagnia di Maria, of Our Lady Of Santa Giovanna di Lestonnac, a religious order founded in 1607 by Saint Joanne of Lestonac.
 The main purpose of the order was to educate women, and it did so in Orvieto for many generations, beginning in 1834.
 The school closed in 1998 but the sisters still run the preschool and offer year-round hospitality and lodging to guests.

 The history of the convent itself is difficult to reconstruct due to the loss of historical records.
 The convent already existed in 1300, but the building’s origins date to the 3rd or 4th century BC—under the grounds of the convent are Etruscan wells and caves excavated in the rock.
 From 1300 to 1800 the convent was occupied by different religious orders until it passed to the Sisters.
 The grounds of the convent today are fairly modern by Italian standards, with the entrance hall probably built around 1800.
 The annex to the convent is the Church of San Lodovico, dating back to 1350 and restored in 1746.